senihcerit/8-Puzzle_Artificial_Intelligence/README.md

-# 8-Puzzle_Artificial_Intelligence
+# 8-Puzzle

+## AStar, Greedy-best first, Uniform-cost, Iterative-deepening, Breadth-first and Depth-first searches

-Search Algorithms on 8-Puzzle
+These implementation on the 8-Puzzle game